- What is Spirulina?

 That being said, there are some claims about the nutritional value of spirulina that do not hold up under scrutiny.
-For example, despite what some people may claim, there is no B12 in Spirulina.
-So please do not try to use this supplement as an alternative to B12, this is especially true for vegans.
+For example, despite what some people may claim, there is no Vitamin B12 in Spirulina.
+So, please do not try to use spirulina supplementation as an alternative to Vitamin B12 supplements.
+This warning is especially true for vegans.

 - Alkoxyl Radicals

 - Hydroxyl Radicals

 - Prostaglandin (PGE(2))

 Although it is important to note that these results were mainly seen in animal studies.
 The supposed anti-inflammatory effects of spirulina may work entirely differently in the gut biome.

 The main idea behind this claim is because spirulina has a fair amount of iron per tablespoon…at about 1 percent of your daily recommended intake.
 As a result, adding spirulina to a healthy gut diet can increase your iron levels.
 That is, as long as you are incorporating other gut-healing foods to complement the micronutrient intake.